kjuulh/lazy-telemetry/README.md

 { "type": "increment", "timestamp": "some-time", "app": "some-app", "args": "app do something" }
 { "type": "telemetry", "timestamp": "some-time", "app": "some-app", "error": "error: something\nstack trace...", "args": "app do something" }
 ```

+These are uploaded to a central server.
+And will become available both as logs
+and as prometheus metrics.

 ## Why telemetry